stefanwille/pacman-react/Plan.md

 ## Eat pills

 - Have an array with pills and energizer
-- Collision detection: check for the surrounding 4 tiles if there is a pill.
+- Collision detection: check for the current and surrounding 4 tiles if there is a pill.
 If yes, perform collision detection.
 - If collision: clear that pill and increase the score